Number of Online Women Sports Bettors on the Rise

 According to Lauren Westerfield, Vice President, Online Gaming at Casino Queen, there are now 4.6 million active women sports bettors – an increase of 115% over the last year.

 Part of the rise is attributed to how companies are marketing to women.
-The panel at G2E, which also included Marissa Coleman, the VP of Business Development at Gaming Society and Meghan Chayka, Co-Founder and Co-CEO at Stathletes, criticized lazy marketing towards women in the past, including pink jersey promotions and champagne packages.
+The panel at G2E, which also included Marissa Coleman, VP of Business Development at Gaming Society, and Meghan Chayka, Co-Founder and Co-CEO at Stathletes, criticized past lazy marketing toward women, including pink-jersey promotions and champagne packages.

 “That’s not necessarily what you do to get women in the seats engaged,” Chayka said.
 “We see with the leagues now, more and more women are attending.
 They’re attending with other women friends; they're following their favorite teams and engaging on apps that are not quite as frictional to sign up.